 The development of our product candidates could be disrupted and materially adversely affected in the future by a pandemic, epidemic or outbreak of an infectious disease like the recent outbreak of COVID-19.
-For example, as a result of measures imposed by the governments in regions affected by COVID-19, businesses and schools have been suspended due to quarantines or "stay at home" orders intended to contain this outbreak.
-COVID-19 continues to spread globally and, as of April 2020, has spread to over 150 countries, including the United States.
-While the COVID-19 outbreak is still in its early stages, international stock markets continue to reflect the uncertainty associated with the slow-down in the world economies and the reduced levels of international travel experienced since the beginning of January 2020.
+For example, as a result of measures imposed by the governments in regions affected by COVID-19, businesses and schools have been suspended due to quarantines or "stay at home" orders intended to contain this outbreak.COVID-19 continues to spread globally and, as of April 2020, has spread to over 150 countries, including the United States International stock markets continue to reflect the uncertainty associated with the slow-down in the world economies and the reduced levels of international travel experienced since the beginning of January 2020.
 As of the date of this prospectus, the COVID-19 pandemic has had an impact upon our operations, although we believe that impact is not material.
 We are still assessing our business plans and the impact COVID-19 may have on our ability to advance the development of our product candidates or to raise financing to support the development of our product candidates, but no assurances can be given that this analysis will enable us to avoid part or all of any impact from the spread of COVID-019 or its consequences, including downturns in business sentiment generally or in our sector in particular.
 The spread of an infectious disease, including COVID-19, may also result in the inability of our suppliers to deliver components or raw materials on a timely basis or materially and adversely affect our collaborators' and potential strategic partners' ability to perform preclinical studies and clinical trials.
 See "Risk Factors - The recent and ongoing COVID-19 pandemic could materially affect our operations, as well as the business or operations of third parties with whom we conduct business.
-Our business could be adversely affected by the effects of other future health epidemics or pandemics in regions where we or third parties on which we rely have significant business operations." for a more detailed presentation of risks associated with the COVID-19 pandemic.
+Our business could be adversely affected by the effects of other future health epidemics or pandemics in regions where we or third parties on which we rely have significant business operations" for a more detailed presentation of risks associated with the COVID-19 pandemic.

-On May 4, 2020, the Company issued a promissory note (the "PPP Note") in the principal amount of \$27,550 to Bank of America in connection with a loan in such amount made by Bank of America under the Payroll Protection Program (the "PPP Act") administrated by the United States Small Business

-Administration (the "SBA") under provisions of the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
+On May 4, 2020, the Company issued a promissory note (the "PPP Note") in the principal amount of \$27,550 to Bank of America in connection with a loan in such amount made by Bank of America under the Payroll Protection Program (the "PPP Act") administrated by the United States Small Business Administration (the "SBA") under provisions of the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
 The PPP Note bears interest at a rate of 1% per annum.
 The PPP Note is payable over a five-year term commencing six months from the date of the PPP Note.
 The CARES Act provides that all or a portion of the PPP Note may be forgiven if the Company complies with the requirements of the PPP, including utilizing the proceeds of the PPP Note only for permitted purposes, such as payroll costs.
-Some or all of this loan may be forgiven if the Company expends not less than 60% of the loan proceeds on qualified payroll costs.
-The Company is not yet able to determine if some, or any of the loan will be forgiven.
-Any portion of the note not forgiven under the PPP Act will become payable over up to a five-year term beginning in the fourth quarter of 2020.
+The Small Business Administration notified us that they have forgiven the loan in its entirety as of March, 2021.